ikorotkaya/hangman-game/README.md

 ### Technologies Used

-- React: A JavaScript library for building user interfaces.
+- *React*: A JavaScript library for building user interfaces.
-- TypeScript: A statically-typed superset of JavaScript, adding type annotations and other features.
+- *TypeScript*: A statically-typed superset of JavaScript, adding type annotations and other features.
-- CSS: Cascading Style Sheets for styling the app.
+- *SCSS*: Cascading Style Sheets for styling the app.
-- HTML: Hypertext Markup Language for structuring the app.
+- *HTML*: Hypertext Markup Language for structuring the app.

 ### Steps